Anglo-Saxon brooches: Chronology

 The majority of brooches found in early Anglo-Saxon England were Continental styles that had migrated from Europe and Scandinavia.
 The long brooch is the style associated with early Anglo-Saxon England.
 Circular brooches first appeared in England in the middle of the fifth century.
 During the sixth century, craftsmen from Kent began manufacturing brooches using their own distinctive styles and techniques.
 The Kentish square-headed brooch and the circular (Kentish) jewelled brooches were styles originating in Kent.
 The circular form was the preferred brooch type by the end of the sixth century.

 During the seventh century, all brooches in England were in decline.
 They reappeared in the eighth century and continued to be fashionable through the end of the Anglo-Saxon era.
 Brooch styles were predominantly circular by the middle to late Anglo-Saxon era.
 During this time period, the preferred styles were the annular and jewelled (Kentish) disc brooch styles.
 The circular forms can be divided generally into enamelled and non-enamelled styles.

 A few non-circular style were fashionable during the eighth through eleventh centuries.
 The ansate, the safety-pin, the strip and a few other styles can be included in this group.
 Ansate brooches were traditional brooches from Europe migrated to England and became fashionable in the late Anglo-Saxon period.
-Safety- pin brooches, more abundant in the early Anglo-Saxon period became more uncommon by the seventh century and by the eighth century, evolve into the strip brooch.
-Miscellaneous brooches during this time period include the bird, the ottonian, the recntangle and the cross motif.
+Safety-pin brooches, more abundant in the early Anglo-Saxon period became more uncommon by the seventh century and by the eighth century, evolve into the strip brooch.
+Miscellaneous brooches during this time period include the bird, the ottonian, the rectangle and the cross motif.
 The best-known examples of Anglo-Saxon brooches are the Sutton brooch, the Sarre brooch, the Fuller Brooch, the Strickland Brooch, the Kingston Brooch and the silver brooches of the Pentney Hoard.